ya0guang/PoBF/enclave/README.md

 For example, developers cannot `decrypt` the data when the data is already in `decrypted` state.
 This violation may lead to unexpected decryption, further resulting in secret leak.

-- Deferred Key Destruction
+- Deferred Secret Destruction

-The keys are invalid right after the encryption/decrption operations.
+The privacy is ruined right after the encryption/decrption operations.
-If the attcker wants to defer the destruction of used keys, the compiler will reject such operation This violation may result in residue of the key.
+If the attcker wants to defer the destruction of used secrets, the compiler will reject such operation This violation may result in residue of the privacy.

+#### Examples

+- disallowed control flow/typestate transition (`disallowed_trans`)
+- potential residue caused by copy (`reside_copy`)

 ### `vio_unsafe`